qfwc258/circuidipity/content/2015-07-30-raspberry-pi-ram-irqbalance.rst

 .. code-block:: bash

     $ sudo /usr/local/sbin/irqbalance &

+Optional: Configure the daemon for `systemd control and auto-start at boot <http://www.circuidipity.com/writing-systemd-service-files.html>`_.

 I have been running the daemon for a few days now and it stays around 0.6% memory usage vs **20%** (and growing) of the previous packaged version.